Lindsay Burns

-Lindsay H. Burns is an American neuroscientist and rower who won a silver medal at the 1996 Summer Olympics.
-She is a senior vice president of the pharmaceutical company Cassava Sciences and married to its CEO Remi Barbier.
+Lindsay H. Burns (born 1965) is an American neuroscientist and rower who won a silver medal at the 1996 Summer Olympics.
+She was a senior vice president of the pharmaceutical company Cassava Sciences until July 2024 and married to its CEO Remi Barbier.

-As of July 2022, Cassava Sciences and papers published by Burns are under investigation; Cassava denies any wrongdoing.
+As of July 2022, Cassava Sciences and papers co-authored by Burns were under investigation; co-author Hoau-Yan Wang was indicted for fraud in 2024 and Cassava denies any wrongdoing.
+Burns and Barbier (president and chief executive officer of Cassava) abruptly resigned in 2024 following Wang's indictment.

+The U.S. Securities and Exchange Commission (SEC) filed charges in September 2024 against Cassava, Barbier, Burns and Wang with allegations including violations of "antifraud provisions of the federal securities laws" and "reporting provisions of the federal securities laws".
+The parties did not admit wrongdoing, but a settlement of the SEC charges, pending court approval, would fine Cassava $US40 million, Barbier $175,000, Burns $85,000 and Wang $50,000.

 Personal life

 Burns was born in 1965 and raised in Big Timber, Montana.
 She graduated from Harvard University in 1987.
 In 1991, she obtained a PhD in neuroscience from University of Cambridge on a thesis titled Functional interactions of limbic afferents to the striatum and mesolimbic dopamine in reward-related processes, which was supervised by Barry Everitt and Trevor Robbins.

 Burns worked as a research fellow in psychobiology at McLean Hospital in Belmont, Massachusetts.
 She joined Cassava Sciences in 2002 and became senior vice president of neuroscience in 2021.

-Burns is married to Remi Barbier, the CEO and founder of Cassava Sciences.
+Burns is married to Remi Barbier, the former CEO and founder of Cassava Sciences.

 Rowing career

 Burns started competitive rowing soon after entering Harvard.
 In 1987, she rowed in the Radcliffe varsity crew and won the Eastern Association of Women's Rowing Colleges (EAWRC) championship that awarded her the Ivy title and the EAWRC League title.
-She was part of the US rowing team from 1987 and from 1990–1996.
+She was part of the US rowing team from 1987 and from 1990 to 1996.
 Competing in the lightweight category at six World Rowing Championships, she won four medals: gold at the 1987; silvers in the double in 1990 and 1991; and bronze in the double in 1994.
 She won a silver medal at the 1995 Pan American Games competing in the quad sculls (heavyweight) category and she won the European Rowing Championships at Lucerne in 1995 with Teresa Bell.
 She was an alternate rower at the 1992 Summer Olympics in Barcelona, Spain.

 She teamed up again with Teresa Bell at the 1996 Summer Olympics in Atlanta, United States, and won a silver medal in the Lightweight Double Sculls.
 In 2006, she was inducted into the Harvard Sports Hall of Fame.
 In 2016, she was inducted into the National Rowing Foundation Hall of Fame.